danilkiff/pq3.ru/content/posts/capability-driven-leadership/Strategy through capabilities. CTO’s operating model.md

 ---
 date: 2025-06-03
-title: 'Strategy through capabilities: CTO’s operating model'
+title: "Strategy through capabilities: CTO’s operating model"
+summary: A framework for reasoning from system potential to strategic execution
 ---